-david sylvian is one of those characters, like john cale or scott walker, who i’ll probably always be interested in because he refuses to recycle past musical glories and keeps pushing himself to say things that haven’t necessarily been said before. sometimes it can get to be tough going (i wasn’t into a lot of the sylvian/fripp album when i first heard it, because it was too jarring at the time to hear that voice against music that was so much more aggressive than what i was used to hearing as a blanket for it), but i’m glad there are artists out there who have enough respect for their audience to expect them to grow and evolve along with them—to the point that you can genuinely get excited when they have a new album coming out, because you have absolutely no idea where they’re going to go next.
+David Sylvian is one of those rare characters — like John Cale or Scott Walker — who I’ll probably always be interested in, because he refuses to recycle past musical glories and keeps pushing himself to say things that haven’t been said before.
+Sometimes it can be tough going (I wasn’t into a lot of the Sylvian/Fripp album when I first heard it, because it was too jarring at the time to hear that voice set against music that was so much more aggressive than what I was used to hearing as a blanket for it), but I’m glad there are artists out there who have enough respect for their audience to expect them to grow and evolve along with them, to the point that you can get excited when they have a new album coming out because you have absolutely no idea where they’re going to go next.

-but one of my very favourite curveballs is something that was never on any widely available album until the “everything and nothing” compilation came out in 2000. apparently, in 1989 virgin records (david’s label for quite some time) asked him if he might release a single that was a bit on the poppier side. he had carved out a nicely unpredictable path for himself following the dissolution of japan with a few increasingly adventurous solo albums, and was critically respected if not overwhelmingly commercially successful. virgin probably wanted to see something of a return to the more radio-friendly aspects of the work he had done with japan, and thought it was time he stop “experimenting” and give them a hit. he responded with something called “pop song”, which basically pisses all over the entire concept of a radio-friendly single. musically, it’s willfully jagged, with the melody constantly subverted by dissonance. lyrically, it’s downright acidic, with david repeatedly singing, “i’ll tell you i love you, like my favourite pop song”, obviously not meaning a word of it. i can only imagine how horrified the executives at virgin were when he presented them with their single…and the best part is, they actually released it just as it was, complete with david’s choice of cover art—a washed-out image of a naked, faceless female torso. not that it got any airplay or troubled the charts. but as an artistic statement, i think it’s kind of brilliant.
+But one of my very favourite curveballs is something that was never on any widely available album until the Everything and Nothing compilation came out in 2000.
+In 1989, Virgin Records — David’s label for quite some time — asked him if he might release a single that was a bit on the poppier side.
+He’d carved out a nice, unpredictable path for himself following the dissolution of Japan with a few increasingly adventurous solo albums and was critically respected if not an overwhelming commercial success.
+Virgin probably wanted to see something of a return to some of the more radio-friendly aspects of Japan and thought it was time he stop “experimenting” and give them a hit.

-(streaming audio only, so no one gets sued)
+(Streaming audio only so no one gets sued.)

-on a different note, i remember reading more than 10 years ago, at the time of “dead bees on a cake”, about a short film david had made with then-wife ingrid chavez, as a semi-explanation of the long break between albums. i had always wanted to see it, but it seemed to only be available on “enhanced” cd singles that were pretty much impossible to find even on ebay. thankfully, today we have youporn…i mean youtube…to make such things much easier to find.
+I remember reading more than ten years ago, at the time of Dead Bees on a Cake, about a short film/EPK David made with then-wife Ingrid Chavez as a semi-explanation of the long break between albums.
+I always wanted to see it, but it seemed to only be available on “enhanced” CD singles that were pretty much impossible to find even on eBay.
+Thankfully, today we have YouPorn…I mean YouTube…to make such things much easier to find.